 Hi!
 I’m Jay.

-Along with my wife Katie, I own and operate a Fruitvale restaurant, The Half Orange, specializing in fresh beer and tasty food, along with other treats like local cider and natural wine.
-Come check out our friendly beer garden in the sunniest neighborhood of Oakland.
+Nowadays I, along with my wife Katie, own and operate The Half Orange, specializing in fresh beer and tasty food, along with other treats like local cider and natural wine.
+Come check out our friendly beer garden in Fruitvale, the sunniest neighborhood of Oakland.

 Before moving to the Bay Area, I founded and operated The Linkery and El Take It Easy, two San Diego restaurants emphasizing farm-to-table fare, craft beverages, and hospitality.